The 20 Best Optic Glioma Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Ken K. Nischal, MD, FAAP, FRCOphth, is chief of the Division of Pediatric Opthalmology and Strabismus at UPMC Children's Hospital of Pittsburgh, director of pediatric program development at the UPMC Eye Center, and professor of ophthalmology at the University of Pittsburgh School of Medicine.
 He is certified in ophthalmology by the College of Ophthalmologists.
 Dr. Nischal is rated as an Experienced provider by MediFind in the treatment of Optic Glioma.
-His top areas of expertise are Astigmatism, Nearsightedness, Strabismus, and Brown Syndrome.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Strabismus, Brown Syndrome, Astigmatism, and Nearsightedness.
+Dr. Nischal is board certified in College Of Ophthalmologists.
+Dr. Nischal is currently accepting new patients.

 University Of Pittsburgh Physicians, Department Of Ophthalmology